mvolkmann/blog/src/ocaml.md

 - The standard library provides commonly needed functions and data structures.
   It includes modules for strings, lists, arrays, I/O operations, and more.

+A module is a collection of named values that can be constants, functions, and types.
+An `open` expresion brings the names defined in a module into the current scope.
+Circular dependencies between modules are not allowed.

 Suppose we have the file `my_module.ml` containing `let add a b = a + b` and we have the file `main.ml` containing the following: